The Importance of SEO

 Black Hat SEO

-Black Hat SEO is defined as, “a set of practices that are used to increase a site or page's rank in search engines through means that violate the search engines' terms of service.”
+Black Hat SEO, also referred to as Toxins, is defined as, “a set of practices that are used to increase a site or page's rank in search engines through means that violate the search engines' terms of service.”
 Through manipulating search engine algorithms, websites may receive higher SERP rankings at first, but it’s likely to have the opposite effect in the long run.
-Here are a few red flags indicating Black Hat SEO, and things to both avoid and be mindful of when optimizing your sites.

-There is a long list of Black Hat SEO tactics to avoid, but some of the top no-gos include keyword stuffing, hidden text, and manipulative links.
-The comical thing is that there is little evidence that these tactics actually work, and it is almost guaranteed that they will actually damage your rankings.
+There is a long list of Black Hat SEO tactics to avoid, but the top 3 no-gos include keyword stuffing, hidden text, and manipulative links.
+It's important to note that there is little evidence that these tactics actually work, and it is almost guaranteed that they will actually damage your rankings.

 Violation of Guidelines